cybercog/laravel-eloquent-flag/README.md

 ## Introduction

 Eloquent flagged attributes behavior.
-Enhance eloquent models with commonly used flags like `Active`, `Published`, `Approved` and other in a minutes!
+Enhance eloquent models with commonly used flags like `Active`, `Published`, `Approved` and others in a minutes!

 ## Features

 - Designed to work with Laravel Eloquent models
 - Each model can has as many flags as required
 - Each flag adds global query scopes to models
+- 2 logical groups of flags: `Classic`, `Inverse`
+- 2 types of flags: `Boolean`, `Timestamp`
 - Covered with unit tests

 ## Available flags list